CBSR-Biobank/bb3rest/doc/biobank_redcap_plugin.md

 Before the plugin can be used, configuration information is required by the plugin.
 The following sections provide details on what is required.
 Most of this information can be provided by the Biobank support staff.

+### Biobank support staff contact information

+A telephone number and email address for a contact person that can provide support information for the Biobank software.

 ### Biobank server definition